 ICAEW Business Confidence Monitor (BCM): London

 Domestic sales and exports growth, and customer demand as a challenge

-Selling and input prices, and profits
+Selling and input prices, profits growth

 Prospects for the next 12 months